Maximus43/gude_pdu_read/README.md

 These instructions will get you a copy of the project up and running on your local machine.

 ## Prerequisites
 This tool requires Python 3.7 or newer.
-If necessary, you can download Python here.

 ## Installation
 Clone the repository to your local machine: